-In order for an ojo, a clean source that comes directly from the mountain, to work for the aqueduct, it has to be high enough to serve a gravity-fed system.
+In order for an ojo, a spring, or seep, a clean source that comes directly from the mountain, to work for the aqueduct, it has to be high enough to serve a gravity-fed system.
 There is no electricity for pumps, or mechanical expertise to maintain such a system.

 Gravity is the only way.
 The project ojo is high enough to feed a system, but altitude means less watershed to feed the groundwater that percolates to the spring.
 The sequia may be compromising the flow of the ojo.
 We are hiking up to see it and to take measurements to see if the project is still viable given the drought, the season, and the needs of the people.

 We climb up the road, a dirt twin track, rutted by the rains that will come in a few months, if we are lucky.
 Trails lead from the road to the bamboo, thatch , and galvanized roofing of family homes.
 It's late in the day.
 Families are cooking over wood fires.
 Their pots are set on stones and long branches are fed into the fire as they burn down.

 Sean leads us off the road and up a steep trail that will take us to the freshly cut "monte" that will follow the pipes of the aqueduct.
 It will run along a steep contour and down into thickly wooded canyons.
 We pass avocado, mango, cacao, orange, grapefruit, papaya, and myriad other hardwoods.
 The sylvan density of the canyon blocks what little light remains of the setting sun.